-State statutes specify that course enrollees are to be charged uniform program fees for Collegiate Transfer and Postsecondary / Vocational-Adult courses.
+State statutes specify that course enrollees are to be charged uniform program fees for Associate of Arts/Associate of Science and Occupational courses.
 The only exceptions to this requirement are statutorily exempted enrollees and enrollees in courses funded on a class-size basis with federal or state funds or offered under an ss.
 38.14(3), 38.14(12) or 118.15, Wis.
 Stats., contract.